OscarWiklundJonsson/PassPlease/README.md

 - **Multiple Accounts**: Register multiple accounts with different master passwords and view statistics for each account.

 ## Note This project is for educational purposes only.
-This should not be used.
+This should not be used for storing actual passwords.
+The security and testing is just not there yet...
-It is a simple password manager that uses a master account to encrypt and decrypt passwords.
-It runs locally on your machine and does not store any data on the cloud.
-It is a simple project that can be used to learn about basic web development concepts and security practices.

 ---

 ## Installation and Running